Obama salutes entertainers at Kennedy Center Honors

 WASHINGTON Music legend Led Zeppelin was recognized on Sunday alongside entertainers from stage and screen for their contributions to the arts and American culture at the Kennedy Center Honors, lifetime achievement awards for performing artists.

-"I worked with the speechwriters - there is no smooth transition from ballet to Led Zeppelin," President Barack Obama deadpanned while introducing the honorees at a ceremony in the White House East Room.
+"I worked with the speechwriters - there is no smooth transition from ballet to Led Zeppelin," President Barack Obama deadpanned while introducing the honourees at a ceremony in the White House East Room.

-Friends, contemporaries and a new generation of artists influenced by the honorees took the stage in tribute.
+Friends, contemporaries and a new generation of artists influenced by the honourees took the stage in tribute.

-"Dustin Hoffman is a pain the ass," actor Robert DeNiro, a former honoree, said in introducing the infamously perfectionist star of such celebrated films as "The Graduate" and "Tootsie."
+"Dustin Hoffman is a pain the ass," actor Robert DeNiro, a former honouree, said in introducing the infamously perfectionist star of such celebrated films as "The Graduate" and "Tootsie."

 "And he inspired me to be a bit of a pain in the ass too," DeNiro said with a big smile.